 How to Host a Book Signing: A book signing event is a great way to market your book and sell copies.
-It also allows you to build some buzz and gain media attention.
+It also allows you to build some buzz on your self publishing journey and gain media attention.

-How Do Authors Get Paid: Wondering how you can earn from your book?
+How Do Authors Get Paid: Wondering how you can earn from your book through self publishing or traditional publishing?
 This article covers how you can get paid when published traditionally, as well as how you can earn if you self-publish and the other income opportunities that await you as a published author.